DeathNox/Philippine-CPI-Consumer-Price-Index-Trends-An-Introductory-Data-Analysis/README.md

-This project analyzes trends in the Philippine Consumer Price Index (CPI) from January 2024 to June 2025
+This project analyzes the trends in the Philippine Consumer Price Index (CPI) from January 2024 to June 2025, based on data from the Philippine Statistics Authority (PSA).